LitBitch/LitBitch/README.md

 AI Dungeon Scripts!
 Visuals and Words That make do things!
 Check Your Pockets!
 (StoryCards)
-Still woorking and refininh but stable!
+Still woorking and refining but stable!